Annuities for Survivors of Federal Retirees

 Note: The age 18 limit is waived for a dependent child who is incapable of self-support because of a mental or physical disability incurred before age 18, as long as he or she remains incapable of self-support and unmarried.
 It is also waived for an unmarried dependent child between 18 and 22 years of age who is a student regularly pursuing a full-time course of study in a recognized educational institution.

-The children’s rate where one parent is still alive is about $520 per month for each eligible child or $1,570 per month divided by the number of children (if there were four or more).
-If there is no surviving parent, the rates are about $630 per month per child or $1,880 divided by the number of children.
+The children’s rate where one parent is still alive is about $560 per month for each eligible child or $1,680 per month divided by the number of children if four or more.
+If there is no surviving parent, the rates are about $650 per month per child or $1,980 divided by the number of children if four or more.
 The amounts vary slightly in certain situations.

 If there are any changes in the family makeup, for example the death of the surviving parent or one child’s benefits being terminated because of age, the annuity rates will be adjusted to account for that.